 Mechanical disk brakes – see Disc brakes above.

 Mixte/Step-through – these bikes do not have a cross bar, making it easy to get on and off.
 They are sometimes called “lady’s bikes,” but in fact they are popular with all genders.
 They are especially useful if you have limited mobility, or are nervous because you haven’t been on a bike for three or four decades.
 They are also great if you want to bike in a skirt.
+A mixte usually has it top tube replaced by smaller-diameter twin stays, running from the top of the bike’s head tube down to its rear dropouts, and bisecting the rear triangle.

 Mountain bikes – (also called all-terrain bikes or ATBs) bikes designed primarily for off road use, with straight handlebars, a strong (but heavier) frame, and fat (but again heavier) tires.
 Many have suspension shocks on the front, which add comfort (at the expense of weight).
 A feature I really like is suspension shocks with a lockout – this means you can turn off the shocks when you don’t want or need them.
 Although these bikes are called mountain bikes, many never go off road, as they are also suitable for rough urban commuting.
 Bear in mind that their weight means you have to pedal harder for the same speed you could more easily achieve on a hybrid or a road bike.
 That’s why, if you take a look at the flocks of urban cycle-commuters that are becoming increasingly common in modern cities, you will see far more road bikes than mountain bikes.
 In fact, research shows that 95% of people who own mountain bikes never ride them on mountains, or even take them off road.

 Pedelec – a bike that also has an electric motor, which helps cyclist to pedal but does not replace pedaling.
 This is the design of most electric bikes seen on the roads today.
-Click the photo below to go to a review of my own Emotion Pedelec bike – probably the best bike I have ever owned.

 Recumbent bikes (recumbents) – bikes on which the seat is tilted back and low to the ground, usually with the pedals on top of the front wheel.
 Although it looks as if the rider is lying down, recumbent bikes are in fact said to be the fastest type of bike because they are so aerodynamic.
 They can also be useful for people with back problems.
 One older rider I know says that sooner or later, every dedicated cyclist ends up on a recumbent!
 I am still waiting to see if it happens to me – they sure do look like fun.

 Rigid bike – a bike with no suspension.
 Note this is not a bad thing – many of my favorite bikes are rigid!
 Suspension adds comfort, but it also adds weight, thereby decreasing cycling efficiency.
-It’s also just another set of parts that can go wrong, and therefore just another set of parts that could be faulty on a used bike.

 Rim brakes – as the cyclist applies the brakes, friction pads apply braking force to the rims of the wheels, slowing the bike down.
 Rim brakes are cheap and easy to maintain, but are not great in wet weather (especially on steel rims).
 On the plus side, you can upgrade these kinds of brakes simply by buying better quality brake pads, which do not cost a lot of money.
 (Even if you buy a brand new bike, this is an area where manufacturers often save money by using low-quality pads, so even with a new bike you might want to upgrade the pads.)
 There are various kinds of rim brakes, including V-brakes, caliper brakes and cantilever brakes.
 Caliper brakes are self-contained, and are attached to the bike’s frame with a single bolt.
 The arms reach downward and therefore need to be long enough to get around the tire.